norman/friendly_id/Guide.md

 # Misc tips

+## Default Scopes

+Whether you're using FriendlyId or not, a good rule of thumb for default scopes is to always use your model's table name.
+Otherwise any time you do a join, you risk having queries fail because of duplicate column names - particularly for a default scope like this one:

+    default_scope :order => "created_at DESC"

+Instead, do this:

+    default_scope :order => = "#{quoted_table_name}.created_at DESC"

+Or even better, unless you're using a custom primary key:

+    default_scope :order => = "#{quoted_table_name}.id DESC"

+because sorting by a unique integer column is faster than sorting by a date column.

 ## MySQL 5.0 or less

 Currently, the default FriendlyId migration will not work with MySQL 5.0 or less